What are the most spectacular roads in England?

 Located in the North Atlantic, England takes up under two thirds of the island of Great Britain and a number of small islands.
 It is bordered to the north by Scotland and to the west by Wales.
 The weather in England is temperate with mild summers and winters.
 Most of the country consists of low hills and plains, with upland and mountainous terrain in the north and west.

-Newby Head Pass is a mountain pass at an elevation of 440m (1,443ft) above sea level located in North Yorkshire, England.
+Newby Head Pass is a mountain pass at an elevation of 440m (1,443ft) above the sea level located in North Yorkshire, in England.

 The M6, also known as the backbone of Britain, is the longest motorway in the United Kingdom and one of the busiest.
-At the same time, the six-lane-wide road is named Britain's most haunted road.
+At the same time, the six lanes wide road is named Britain's most haunted road.
 It's one of the Top Haunted Roads in the world.

-Located in the central part of England, the defiant A682 is described as one of the most dangerous roads in the country.
+Located in the central part of England, the defiant A682 is described as one of the most dangerous roads of the country.
 It has claimed over 100 lives in the last 10 years.

 Cow Green is a reservoir at an elevation of 510m (1,673ft) above the sea level, located on the county border between Cumbria and County Durham, in England.